-Table 4 shows the classification accuracy results for both datasets.b According to these results, we can assert that using our discretization algorithm as a preprocessing step leads to an improvement in classification accuracy with Naïve Bayes, for the two datasets tested.
-It is especially relevant in ECBDL14 where there is an improvement of 5%.
-This shows the importance of discretization in the application of some classifiers such as Naïve Bayes.
-For the other classifiers, our algorithm is capable of producing the same competitive results as those performed implicitly by the decision trees.
+Table 4 shows the classification accuracy results for both datasets8.
+According to these results, we can assert that using our discretization algorithm as a preprocessing step leads to an improvement in classification accuracy with Naive Bayes, for the two datasets tested.
+It is specially relevant in ECBDL14 where there is a improvement of 5%.
+This shows the importance of discretization in the application of some classifiers like Naive Bayes.
+For the other classifiers, our algorithm is capable of getting the same competitive results as those performed implicitly by the decision trees.